Are You Supposed to Be Here?: Officer Harasses Black Cyclists During MLK Day Parade

 They were proud to participate in the parade and it meant a lot to them to see themselves reflected in the group of BKoB riders.

-They were also exactly what the day was supposed to be about: youth believing they have the right to decide the streets belong to them, regardless of what the less enlightened have to say.
+They were also exactly what the day was supposed to be about: youth believing they have the right to declare the streets are theirs.